Net zero targets

 We evaluate the net zero target as: Average

 In November 2021, Nigeria passed the Climate Change Act that seeks to achieve low greenhouse gas emissions, green and sustainable growth by providing the framework to set a target to reach net zero between 2050 and 2070 (Okereke & Onuigbo, 2021).
 The Act includes provisions to adopt National Climate Change Action Plans in five-year cycles (Federal Republic of Nigeria, 2021).
-The Action Plans, implemented by the National Council on Climate Change (NCCC) established by the Act, are meant to ensure national emissions are consistent with a carbon budget.
+The Action Plans, to be implemented by the National Council on Climate Change (NCCC) established by the Act, are meant to ensure national emissions are consistent with a carbon budget.
 The carbon budgets are to be set by the federal ministries responsible for the environment and national planning and periodically reviewed.

-At COP26, former President Buhari further committed to net zero emissions by 2060, which would be in line with the Climate Change Act (Lo, 2021).
-Nigeria’s Energy Transition Plan, released August 2022, was developed to serve as the pathway towards achieving the 2060 net zero target (Federal Republic of Nigeria, 2022).
-In February 2023, former President Buhari approved the integration of the Energy transition Plan and Office into the NCCC to ensure continuity of the plan with the Climate Change Act.
-Nigeria has also launched a long-term vision to 2050, which is expected to inform the development of their Long-Term Low Emission Development Strategy (Akinola, 2021).
+Nigeria’s August 2022 Energy Transition Plan (ETP) was developed to serve as the pathway towards achieving the 2060 net zero target (Federal Republic of Nigeria, 2022).
+In February 2023, the integration of the Energy Transition Plan and Office into the NCCC was approved to ensure continuity of the plan with the Climate Change Act.
+Following his confirmation in May 2023, President Bola Tinubu further emphasised that Nigeria was committed to achieving net zero emissions in line with the Climate Change Act (Tinubu, 2023).

 CAT analysis of net zero target